dsalomoni/my-ubuntu/README.md

 docker volume rm desktop_data
 ```

-The first command stops the running Ubuntu container.
+The first command stops the Ubuntu container if it is running.
 The second command deletes the Docker volume holding data present under `/home/ubuntu`. **Be careful** if you stored anything there.

 ## 5. Acknowledgments